yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

 ---

 :::info:
-If your server has limited resources such as less than 4 GB of RAM, we recommend to running the cIRI instead of the IRI.
+If your server has limited resources such as less than 4 GB of RAM, we recommend running the cIRI instead of the IRI.
 :::

 The IRI is Java software, so it must be run in a Java runtime environment (JRE).